 f.
 Do not give advice, tips or recommendations.
 If your business offers these things, then write about why they are available.
 For example, if you are offering a 10-step program do not list all the steps, rather list one or two and concentrate on explaining why you offer the program and who it's for.

 g.
 Headlines in excess of 12 words and synopses in excess of 75 words may be truncated.

 h.
 Press releases should be at least 200 words in length, excluding the headline and company description (boilerplate).
 While there is no limit, within reason, to the maximum length of a press release, those in excess of 1,000 words may be truncated.

 i.
 Exclamation marks have no place in news publications and should not be used in press releases.
 TPR will usually remove them.

 j.
 Be careful when issuing press releases about individual courses, events, seminars and webinars, books, products, services and resources.
 If your submission is promotion without a valid news theme it will be rejected.
 (One way to do this and avoid creating an advert, is to write about why it exists and its target market.)

 k.
 When quoting someone or writing about other companies and products, obtain permission from the persons or companies you are referencing.

 l.
 Pricing: It is acceptable and encouraged to explain the price of a product or service within a press release as long as this is done in a factual way.
-Press releases using the 'price' as a key theme, or including it in the headline / synopsis, are almost always rejected.
+However, press releases using the 'price' as a key theme, or including it in the headline / synopsis, will be rejected.
 The 'price' may be mentioned a maximum of once in the main body or, as is sometimes preferable, as supplementary information in a notes section at the end of the release.

 m.
 Be extra careful when using words like 'free', 'discount', 'now offers', 'download', 'only $X'.
 Training Press Releases will usually edit them out or reject the release.